GuillermoBustosPerez/Two-microscopes-flint-abrasion/Report/Microscope-agnosticism-sedimentary-abrasion-stone-tools.md

 <figure>
 <img src="Figures/01-Presenting-materials.png"
-alt="“Sample of experimental materials before and after 10h of sedimentary abrasion (photographs by M. D. Guillén).”" />
+alt="Sample of experimental materials before and after 10h of sedimentary abrasion (photographs by M. D. Guillén)." />
-<figcaption aria-hidden="true">“Sample of experimental materials before
+<figcaption aria-hidden="true">Sample of experimental materials before
 and after 10h of sedimentary abrasion (photographs by M. D.
-Guillén).”</figcaption>
+Guillén).</figcaption>
 </figure>

 Possible contaminants were removed by means of a multi-step procedure